Safety is always a concern at Timpanogos Cave National Monument. Read the following information to assure a pleasant visit:

 - Many people find the cave trail challenging.
 If you have heart or breathing difficulties or are under a doctor's care, the cave trail may not be for you.

 - The Canyon Nature Trail is a nice alternative.
-National Park Service ranger-led programs at Cascade Springs on the Forest Service are another option.
+National Park Service ranger-led programs at Cascade Springs, farther up canyon on U.S. Forest Service managed land, are another option.

 - If you hike the cave trail, use the benches along the trail to rest, and remember you have a full hour-and-a-half to get from the visitor center to the cave for your ticketed program.